Chapter 11

 "You can always try to reach us, general, but we don't know where we're going.
 We haven't a fixed plan."

-"If I really will need you, I'll use Quoith's new secret holographic procon system.
-I hope you will check that, every now and then.
+"If I really need you, I'll use Quoith's new secret holographic procon system.
+I hope you will check that every now and then.
 Have a good trip and may the Force be with you.
 Oh, and Leia, when you have found that stubborn smuggler of yours, tell him to report back to me immediately.
 I have something important to tell him."

 They all laughed.

 In the darkness of her cell on Wegoyy Liane sat cross-legged on her bench, her eyes half closed.
 In her hand she held the pendant.
-Gently she caressed it with her finger.
+Gently she caressed the pendant with her finger.
 She concentrated on Luke Skywalker.
 In her mind she saw his friendly face and his blue eyes which always expressed his friendship for her.

 Ian had left her several hours ago, before the lights in her cell had been turned off.
-Although he had told her about Don Neato and how he would be able to talk to her for almost an hour if Don would be eating in the mess, she had warned him to be cautious and not to push his luck.
+Although he had told her about Don Neato and how he would be able to talk to her for almost an hour when Don would be eating in the mess, she had warned him to be cautious and not to push his luck.
 She insisted that he always would leave her after thirty minutes.

-Her fingers caressed the pendant again.
+Liane fingers caressed the pendant again.

 "Luke!?
 Are you listening?"